The Engineering ToolBox Web Google

 Convective Heat Transfer

-Heat energy transferred between a surface and a moving fluid at different temperatures is known as convection.
+Heat energy transferred between a surface and a moving fluid with different temperatures - is known as convection.

 In reality this is a combination of diffusion and bulk motion of molecules.
 Near the surface the fluid velocity is low, and diffusion dominates.
-Away from the surface, bulk motion increase the influence and dominates.
+At distance from the surface, bulk motion increases the influence and dominates.

 Forced or Assisted Convection